 Think about how long a company's buying cycle is likely to be - 1x contact is not going to make any impact.
 Schedule a nurturing calendar and reach out regularly (unless they request otherwise) using automated workflows.
 Not all leads will turn into

 Show them what they missed, use your assets (photos, social posts, videos from the event) to show them why they should come and visit you at the next expo you have a stand at.

 You worked so hard to create assets to incentivise visitors to your stand, use them now - create testimonials/montages of the event to continue your social media journey.

-Does your website content need updating after the Expo?
-Were questions asked which could be easily answered in content?
+Does your website content need updating after the expo?
+Were questions asked that could be easily answered in content?
 Reach out to those prospects who asked the question and demonstration to them that you listened.

 Management team - report back against the initial goals/objectives.

 The expo team - feedback about the event to build internal motivation.

 The wider business - send out an update of how the expo went and link to assets the sales team can use.